 What’s the Best Anti-Allergy Mattress to Combat Allergies?

-Firstly and foremost, the mattress you’re looking for should be described as being either hypoallergenic, anti-allergy or non-allergenic.
+Firstly and foremost, the anti-allergy mattress you’re looking for should be described as being either hypoallergenic, anti-allergy or non-allergenic.

 Secondly, foam mattresses are substantially more beneficial in this quest, as their solid core structure means they are impenetrable to the dust-mite, while counteracting the build-up of mould and bacteria.
 There are different forms of foam mattresses available on the market, such as latex, memory foam, gel foam and reflex foam.
 As well as a hypoallergenic filling, anti-allergy mattresses can be treated with substances such as Purotex, Adaptive and Freshe, which combat dust-mite infiltration.